koompi/koompi.org/content/faqs/_index.en.md

 - Open the PC and Move into the BIOS Boot(When you opened press key `Esc`.).
 - Go to Booting Menu.
 - After that Select the USB.
-- After that your will run some process and when it finished, your screen is going to show Desktop.
+- After that you will run some process and when it finished, your screen is going to show Desktop.
-- Connect to Internet and Click on App that use for installing and follow the instructions have been given.
+- Connect to the Internet and Click on App that uses for installing and follow the instructions have been given.

 For making it easier, click this [link for the video](https://youtu.be/DnavvK4NU6A).
 {{</ faq >}}